keboola/developers-docs/extend/index.md

 With Generic Extractor you can build an entirely new extractor for KBC in less than an hour.

 ### Custom Extensions
-Custom Extensions can be used as
+Custom Extensions can be used as:

 - **Extractors** - allowing customers to get data from new sources.
 They only process input tables from external sources (usually API).
 - **Applications** - further enriching the data or add value in new ways.
 They process input tables stored in CSV files and generate result tables in CSV files.